 Does Fatal Flaw charge for submissions?

 We charge a $3 fee to supplement costs of operation.
-However, we offer free submissions to BIPOC writers and artists.
+However, we offer free submissions to BIPOC and other underrepresented writers and artists.

 Is Fatal Flaw a print journal?

 Nope, online only, baby!
 But who knows what the future holds…